 The LATCH System Is Difficult to Work With

-Parents reported that the LATCH tether’s location made the system difficult to fully tighten.
-This resulted in installation taking longer than anticipated and for some was a frustrating experience.
-Allow yourself extra time to install to ensure a good, safe, fit.
+Parents reported that the LATCH tether’s location made the system difficult to tighten fully.
+This resulted in installation taking longer than anticipated and, for some, was a frustrating experience.
+Allow yourself extra time to install to ensure a good, safe fit.

 |Dimensions||27.25 inches by 18.5 inches by 20.25 inches|